-When someone has just been traumatized:
+When you or someone has just been traumatized:

-- 1. Help any bodily injury, medical issue, or physical need first. - 2.
-Make sure to go to a safe place. - 3.
-Don't get up and act like nothing happened.
+1. Help any bodily injury, medical issue, or physical need first.

+2. Make sure to get in a safe place.

+3. Don't get up and act like nothing happened.
 Stay dry, warm, and still.
-Trembling or being emotional is part of healing, and better than 'numbing out.' - 4.
-If the person wants to talk, listen without interrupting or changing the subject. - 5.
-Encourage them to feel the sensations in their body fully.
+Trembling or being emotional is part of healing, and better than 'numbing out.'

+4. If they want to talk, listen without interrupting or changing the subject.

+5. Encourage them to feel the sensations in their body fully.
 (See below.)

-Feeling Body Sensations: Key to Trauma First Aid Trauma cuts us off from our bodies.
-When we are in overwhelming danger, we dissociate or 'leave our bodies' as a protective measure.
-Later this protective mechanism becomes stuck and counterproductive.
+Feeling Body Sensations: Key to Trauma First Aid

+Trauma cuts us off from our bodies.
+When we are in danger, we dissociate or 'leave our bodies' as a protective measure.
 The key to healing trauma is to return to our bodies, by feeling our physical sensations and making our bodies safe and alive again.

 Ask, "How do you know that you are sad?
 Is there tightness in your chest or throat?
 How do you know you are afraid?
 Is there a cold feeling, or a sinking feeling in your stomach?
 Feel it fully.
 How large is the feeling?
 Is it changing?
-What do you feel next?"
+What do you feel now?"
 Listen without interruption and give plenty of time to feel and respond.
-Grounding and resourcing yourself will also help the other person.